Skip to main content

 Depending on the ship, interior cabins can range from 136 square feet, like those on Vision Class ships, to 260 square feet for ultra-spacious interior staterooms that have space for up to six guests.

-While they may not be the most spacious accommodations in the world, they contain the same amenities as all other standard cabins.
+While they may not be the most spacious accommodations in the world, they offer the same amenities as all other standard cabins.

 Additionally, some have virtual "balconies," which are floor-to-ceiling 80-inch LED televisions that stream live video feed from the ship's cameras.